 When is the best time to fly?

-Chicago’s seasons are intense – it’s hot in the summer and cold in the winter – but savvy travellers can always find cheap flight tickets to Chicago.
+Chicago’s seasons are intense – it’s hot in the summer and cold in the winter – but savvy travellers can always find cheap flights to Chicago.

 September can be the most enjoyable and mild month of the year but there's less going on during this period.